-Relating to our audit of the financial statements of the City of Janesville for the year ended December 31, 2013, Baker Tilly Virchow Krause, LLP hereby confirms that we are, in our professional judgment, independent with respect to the City of Janesville in accordance with the Code of Professional Conduct issued by the American Institute of Certified Public Accountants.
-We provided no services to the City of Janesville other than audit services provided in connection with the audit of the current year's financial statements.
+Relating to our audit of the financial statements of the City of Janesville for the year ended December 31, 2014, Baker Tilly Virchow Krause, LLP hereby confirms that we are, in our professional judgment, independent with respect to the City of Janesville in accordance with the Code of Professional Conduct issued by the American Institute of Certified Public Accountants.
+We provided no services to the City of Janesville other than audit services provided in connection with the audit of the current year's financial statements and proposed adjustments to those financial statements.